Learn How to Promote Your Next Music Gig

 One great way to increase coverage of your show is to offer spots on the guest list to journalists.
 If you can convince them to run a preview or review of the show in exchange for a spot on the list, great, but even if you can't, go ahead and let 'em in.
 You'll be able to cash in on the goodwill you've created here in the future.
 If you want to increase your promoter cred and get other bands in your area to turn to you for future shows, extend a guest list spot to them as well, space permitting.

 Don't Forget the Band

 Encourage the bands on the bill to do their share of promoting as well by advertising the show on their websites and sending out an email to their mailing list.

 Plan for Next Time

 Sometimes, you can promote and promote, and still, no one seems to want to turn out to the gig.
-All you can do is spread the word - you can't force people to attend.
+You can spread the word, but you can't force people to attend.
 Promoters often find themselves in the crosshairs of the band after a bad show, but take it with a grain of salt and be realistic about what exactly you can pull off.
-If you did everything you possibly could to promote the show, then maybe you don't need better promotion techniques - maybe you just need different artists.
+If you did everything you possibly could to promote the show, then maybe you don't need better promotion techniques—maybe you just need different artists.